Pikku-a/Pikku-a.github.io/README.md

 Tiedostot jotka ei ainakaan ole live-nettisivun tasalla: presskit, profile

 ## To do
-- "Follow me in these sites" ?
+- Make it more organized & same files as in website